 Average Content for beetsThe average (or more correctly the arithmetic mean) amount of phosphorus contained in 100g of beets, based on the list below of 9 different items under the general description of beets, is 23.56 mg of phosphorus.
 This average value corresponds to 2.36 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 43.56 kcal, the average amount of Protein is 1.15 g, the average amount of Fat is 0.12 g and the average amount of Carbohydrate is g.

 Median AmountThe median value of Phosphorus is found in Beets, harvard, canned, solids and liquids which in 100g contains 17 mg of Phosphorus.
 This corresponds to 2 % of the recommended daily allowance.
 For this serving the amount of Calories is 73 kcal, the amount of Protein is 0.84 g, the amount of Fat is 0.06 g and the amount of Carbohydrate is 18.18 g.

-Using the list below for the 9 different beets nutrition entries in our Phosphorus database, the highest amount of Phosphorus is in Beets, raw which contains 40 mg of Phosphorus per 100g.
+Using the list below for the 9 different beets nutrition entries in our database, the highest amount of phosphorus is found in Beets, raw which contains 40 mg of phosphorus per 100g.
 The associated percentage of RDA is 4 %.
 For this 100g serving the Calories content is 43 kcal, the Protein content is 1.61 g, the Fat content is 0.17 g, the Carbohydrate content is 9.56 g.